nefarius/ViGEmBus/README.md

 Found a bug and want it fixed?
 Open a detailed issue on the [GitHub issue tracker](../../issues)!

 Have an idea for a new feature?
-[Check out the project board](https://projects.vigem.org/public/board/27281599595f5fbe5f915884fb9ca2de92726e74173f1ac434300b2d40af), maybe it's already on there!
-If not, let's have a chat about your request on [Discord](https://discord.vigem.org) or the [community forums](https://forums.vigem.org).
+Let's have a chat about your request on [Discord](https://discord.vigem.org) or the [community forums](https://forums.vigem.org).

 ### Questions & Support